US Hiring Soars In June, Quieting Fears Of A Slowdown - UrduPoint

 "Our country continues to do really well," but "If we had a Fed that would lower interest rates, we would be like a rocket ship," he told reporters at the White House.

 "But we don't have a Fed that knows what they're doing."
-The US economy added 224,000 net new jobs last month, smashing forecasts, the Labor Department said in the closely-watched report.
+The US economy added 224,000 net new jobs last month, smashing forecasts, according to the Labor Department's closely-watched report.

 The unemployment rate ticked up to 3.7 percent as more workers stepped off the sidelines to enter the labor force.